Introducing Moderate Oral Sedation

 Recovery: Full recovery can take up to 24 hours, so patients need someone to drive them home and should follow their dentist's instructions for the rest of the day.

 Benefits: It is a great option for those with dental anxiety, a strong gag reflex, or who need extensive dental work.
+It can also increase the pain-threshold for patients.